Centre for High Energy Physics

-The Centre for High Energy Physics (CHEP) is a federally funded national research institute and a national laboratory site managed by the University of Punjab for the Ministry of Energy (MoE) of the Federal government of Pakistan.
-CHEP is dedicated towards the scientific advancement and understanding of high energy physics (or particle physics)—a branch of fundamental physics that is concerned with unraveling the ultimate constituents of matter and with elucidating the forces between them.
+The Centre for High Energy Physics (CHEP) is a federally funded national research laboratory managed by the University of Punjab.

+The CHEP is dedicated towards the scientific advancement and understanding of high energy physics (or particle physics) — a branch of fundamental physics that is concerned with unraveling the ultimate constituents of matter and with elucidating the forces between them.

 The site was established in 1982 with efforts by Punjab University with federal funding to support research activities in quantum sciences that started in 1968, and later engaged in the supercomputing that started in 2004.

 Overview

 The Centre for High Energy Physics (CHEP) was established by the eminent researcher, Dr. Mohammad Saleem, from the federal funding in November 1982.
 The University of Punjab in Lahore had been engaged in research output in physics in 1968 but the scope was limited to its physics department.
 CHEP's initial focused was focused and directed towards the advancement of particle physics but began conducting research on supercomputing when it started its teaching program in computational physics in 2004.

 CHEP takes participation in Beijing Spectrometer-III (BSE-III) in China and currently hosts a 2.5 GeV linear particle accelerator.